la0rg/adventofcode/README.md

 Link: http://adventofcode.com/

-Here's my interpretation of the puzzles in Go.
+Here's my interpretation of the puzzles in Go/Java (finally moved to).